 But CRM data isn’t static; over time, all data will decay.
 Maintaining data quality is a task that requires regular attention, even if it can be time-consuming.

 This article explores the importance of CRM data maintenance, how to address common issues with data cleaning, best practices, and the tools that can assist in the process.
-We also explore the impact that Affinity for Salesforce and other tools have on your CRM data maintenance strategy.
+We also explore the impact that Affinity for Salesforce and other tools can have on your CRM data maintenance strategy.

 What is CRM data maintenance?